DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 ## Expanding/collapsing items

-You can expand and collapse either a shape that have child shapes or a group/swimlane via the corresponding API methods: [expandItem()](api/diagram/expanditem_method.md) and [collapseItem()](api/diagram/collapseitem_method.md).
+You can expand and collapse either a shape that has child shapes or a group/swimlane via the corresponding API methods: [expandItem()](api/diagram/expanditem_method.md) and [collapseItem()](api/diagram/collapseitem_method.md).

-Both methods takes two parameters:
+Both methods take two parameters:

 - `id` - (*string|number*) the id of the item
 - `dir` - (*string*) optional, defines the side the children will be hidden/shown in relation to the parent shape: `"left"`, `"right"`